-In evaluating the total compensation of our named executive officers, our compensation committee, using information gathered by Compensia, establishes a peer group of publicly traded, national and regional companies in the biopharmaceutical and biotechnology industries that is selected based on a balance of the following criteria:
+In evaluating the total compensation of our named executive officers, our compensation committee, using information gathered by Compensia, establishes as a reference source a peer group of publicly traded, national and regional companies in the biopharmaceutical and biotechnology industries that is selected based on a balance of the following criteria:

-- industry; - size (market capitalization); - development stage of lead product candidate; and - similarity/relevance (small molecule, therapeutic area, etc.).
+- · industry; - size (market capitalization); - · development stage of lead product candidate; and - similarity/relevance (small molecule, therapeutic area, etc.).

-Our compensation committee annually evaluates the composition of our peer group and adjusts the composition of our peer group for factors such as recent acquisitions of peer companies, new markets that we have entered or changes in the technology market landscape.
-Based on these criteria, our peer group for 2016, referred to as our 2016 peer group, was approved by our compensation committee and was comprised of the companies listed below.
-We believe that our 2016 peer group continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders:
+Our compensation committee annually evaluates the composition of our peer group and adjusts its composition for factors such as recent acquisitions of peer companies, new markets that we have entered or changes in the technology market landscape.
+Based on these criteria, our peer group for 2017, referred to as our 2017 peer group, was approved by our compensation committee and was comprised of the companies listed below.
+We believe that our 2017 peer group continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders:

+- · Acceleron Pharma, Inc.

-- Achillion Pharmaceuticals Inc.
+- Agios Pharmaceuticals, Inc.

 - Alder BioPharmaceuticals, Inc.

+- Amicus Therapeutics, Inc.

 - Array BioPharma, Inc.

 - bluebird bio, Inc.

-- Chimerix, Inc.

 - Clovis Oncology, Inc.

+- Cytokinetics, Inc.

-- Intra-Cellular Therapies, Inc.
+- Epizyme, Inc.

-- Karyopharm Therapeutics, Inc.
+- Global Blood Therapeutics, Inc.

-- Kite Pharma, Inc.
+- Insmed, Inc.

-- Lexicon Pharmaceuticals, Inc.
+- · Intercept Pharmaceuticals, Inc.

-- NewLink Genetics Corporation
+- Loxo Oncology, Inc.

 - Portola Pharmaceuticals, Inc.

-- Puma Biotechnology, Inc.

 - Radius Health, Inc.

 - Sage Therapeutics, Inc.

 - Synergy Pharmaceuticals, Inc.

-- Zafgen, Inc.
+- TG Therapeutics, Inc.

-We believe that the compensation practices of our 2016 peer group provided the compensation committee with an appropriate understanding of the competitive market when evaluating and determining the compensation of our named executive officers during 2016.
+We believe that the compensation practices of our 2017 peer group provided the compensation committee with an appropriate understanding of the competitive market when evaluating and determining the compensation of our named executive officers during 2017.
 However, due to the nature of our business, we compete for executive talent with many public companies, including pharmaceutical companies, that are larger and more established than we are or that possess greater resources than we do, or with smaller private companies that may be able to offer greater equity compensation potential, as well as with prestigious academic and non-profit institutions.
 In addition, the assessment of our compensation practices against the competitive market (based on the peer group data) is just one of several factors that inform our compensation committee's judgment in setting executive compensation.
 Our executive compensation decisions are made on a case-by-case basis and comparability to specific percentile rankings do not, in and of themselves, determine individual target compensation opportunities.

-Accordingly, in 2016, our compensation committee generally targeted compensation for our executive officers as follows:
+Accordingly, in 2017, our compensation committee generally set compensation levels for our executive officers with reference to the following:

-- base salaries between approximately the 50th to 75th percentile of the base salaries of the companies in our 2016 peer group; - annual cash incentive award opportunities between approximately the 50th to 75th percentile of the companies in our 2016 peer group; - total annual long-term incentive awards, provided in the form of stock options and restricted stock unit awards, at the 50th percentile of the companies in our 2016 peer group; and - target total direct compensation at the 50th percentile of compensation paid to similarly situated executives at the companies in our 2016 peer group.
+- base salaries between approximately the 50th to 75th percentile of the base salaries of the companies in our 2017 peer group; - annual cash incentive award opportunities between approximately the 50th to 75th percentile of the companies in our 2017 peer group; - total annual long-term incentive awards in the form of stock options, between the 50th and 75th percentile of the companies in our 2017 peer group; and - target total direct compensation at the 50th percentile of compensation paid to similarly situated executives at the companies in our 2017 peer group.

-Although, our compensation committee uses the target guidelines set forth above, it also considers other factors, including market conditions, the recommendation of our Chief Executive Officer with respect to executive officers (other than himself), the experience level of the named executive officer and his or her performance against established corporate goals, in determining actual compensation amounts irrespective of whether such amounts fall within the target ranges.
+Although, our compensation committee uses the target guidelines set forth above as a reference, it also considers other factors, including market conditions, the recommendation of our CEO with respect to executive officers other than himself, the experience level of the named executive officer and his or her performance against established corporate goals, in determining actual compensation amounts.